-Theatre Production I 7643 Grade Level Recommendation: 9 - 12 Credit: 1 Theater Production classes are designed to provide advanced preparation for the actor and technician.
+Theatre Production I 7643 Grade Level Recommendation: 9 - 12 Credit: 1 Theater Production classes are designed to provide Theatre Production II 7653 Teacher Recommendation or Audition Process advanced preparation for the actor and technician.
 The courses focus specifically on the production process of theater.
-Emphasis will be placed on producing performances for live audiences and Theatre Production II 7653 Teacher Recommendation Theatre Production III 7663 or Audition Process further study of every facet of the production process.
+Emphasis will be placed on producing performances for live audiences and Theatre Production III 7663 of Addition Process further study of every facet of the production process.
 Auditioning and participation in school theatrical productions is required of Production students.
 These productions will require time after Theatre Production IV 7673W school and on weekends for rehearsals and performances.
 Technical Theatre 7683 None Grade Level Recommendation: 9 - 12 Credit: 1 This survey course explores all aspects of technical theater.
 Students will study dramaturgy, set design, scenic design, set construction, costume creation, theatrical make-up, theater business, and stage management and costume design.
 The student applies design, directing, and theatre production concepts and skills.
 Technical Theatre 7693 Technical Theatre 7694 Technical Theatre level I Grade Level Recommendation: 10 - 12 Credit: 1 Students will continue to explore set design, scenic design, set construction, costume creation and theatrical make-up, theater business, stage management and costume design but at a deeper level.
 Students will often work on school productions in a practicum type setting.
 Attendance and participation in campus productions may be Technical Theatre 7695W required.